 Shortly before St. Patrick’s Day in 1895, Bridget Cleary (aged 26) disappeared from her home in near Tipperary, Ireland.
 A badly burned body was found in a shallow grave and suspicion fell on Bridget’s husband, Michael, as her killer.
-But, there was far more to this story than a domestic dispute turning horribly tragic; fairies were involved.
+However, there was far more to this story than a domestic dispute turning horribly tragic; fairies were involved.

 Irish Belief in Fairies

-The Irish Times notes that “For centuries we Irish have believed in and lived with the Little People; we’ve gone out of our way to avoid annoying them, not bringing foxgloves into the house, maintaining fairy forts, etc.”
+The Irish Times notes that, “For centuries we Irish have believed in and lived with the Little People; we’ve gone out of our way to avoid annoying them, not bringing foxgloves into the house, maintaining fairy forts, etc.”

 Highly respected and prominent people have acknowledged encounters with fairies without there being calls for men in white coats to attend.
 The poet William Butler Yeats and the playwright Samuel Beckett talked with fairies, so they said.
 Ireland’s first President Douglas Hyde (in office from 1938 to 1945) described seeing “a strange horse run round a seven-acre field and change into a woman.”